AlgoMystique/React-Portfolio/README.md

 GitHub & LinkedIn Links: Direct links to my developer profiles and third-party platform profile.

+Dark Mode: The portfolio includes a dark mode toggle, allowing users to switch between light and dark themes for improved accessibility and a better visual experience.

 ## Technologies Used

 React: JavaScript library for building user interfaces.